natnew/Classify-Space-Rocks-By-Using-Python-And-Artificial-Intelligence/README.md

 # Classify-space-rocks-by-using-Python-and-artificial-intelligence
-This repository is about classifying space rocks by using Python and AI (artificial intelligence).
+This repository is about classifying space rocks collected by NASA using Python and AI (artificial intelligence).

 #### Further Reading:
 * Read more about Antarctic meteorites: https://www.britannica.com/science/Antarctic-meteorite